MeepsKitten/Audica-CustomDifficultyNames/README.md

 # Audica Custom Difficulty Names
-A mod that allows map makers to override the names of the map difficulties
+A mod that allows map makers to override the names of the song difficulties

 ## Installation
 * Download MelonLoader from [here](https://github.com/HerpDerpinstine/MelonLoader/releases/latest)